arnaudh/magic-card-zoom/README.md

 ```
 node src/js/build/build.js
 ```

+Note: check there is no `WARNING - unable to locate ...`, as this means we'd miss out on some indexes.

 This will create the `build/` folder containing all code and assets required to load & run the extension in the browser.